Type 4 "P" & "Q" Processor Complex

 Some other minor changes can be observed too.
 For example, the C39 tantalum cap was moved from the back side of the low-dropout regulator U25 to the component side to make space for an alternative heatsink mounting/solder point.

 Otherwise, the two board revisions are largely identical.
-The revised PCB layout served as the basis for the Type 4 "Y" board.
+The revised PCB layout served as the basis for the Type 4 "Y" complex.

 Memory